Freelancing software that helps you get paid faster.

 - Workflow for edit requests

 Did you know?
-A Freelance Management System like Bonsai can help make documentation of new projects seamless and ensure everyone is on the same page with new project types.
+A Freelance Management System can help make documentation of new projects seamless and ensure everyone is on the same page with new project types.

 Helpful Hint: One question that remote freelance managers often ask is “Should I require confirmation of all assignments from my team?”
 In other words, is it enough to assign something and assume that work is being done?
 If you hired well, was thorough with the onboarding process, and communicated the project clearly, you won’t need to ask that freelancers confirm all tasks or check in regularly.
 If you are concerned, however, it’s acceptable to establish a process for confirming new projects by having them message you when assignments are received.